 The setlist determines not just what you’ll play at each gig, but how you’ll be remembered by your audience.
-A great live act with poor set planning risks losing the audience’s attention or failing to capture the right moments to let their songs shine.
-Some musicians like to wing it, whether they’re open to taking requests from the crowd or they’re just confident in their abilities to read the room.
-However, setlists are an element of live performance that every musician should take seriously.
+A live band with poor set planning can risk losing the audience’s attention or fail to capture the right moments for their songs to shine.
+Some musicians like to wing it, whether they’re taking requests from the crowd or confident in their ability to read the room.
+However, setlists are an element of live performance every musician should take seriously.

 Using a setlist creator tool

 Need help designing and remembering setlists for your live shows?
 There’s an app for that!
 Several, in fact.
-Set List Maker and Band Helper are two popular setlist maker apps, but there are many others as well.
-Though old-school rockers might scoff at the idea of turning to technology for setlist help, there are many benefits, particularly to people who are new to performing live.
+Set List Maker Android here or IOS here and Band Helper Android here or IOS here are two popular setlist maker apps, but there are many others as well.
+Some old-school rockers might scoff at the idea of turning to technology for setlist help.
+But, to people who are new to performing live there are many benefits.

-Most setlist apps not only provide a list of all your songs in order, but also allow you to instantly access lyrics — in some cases scrolling them live on the screen as you play — and look up any notes that you added during rehearsals.
-The Set List Maker app syncs between devices, so that all of your bandmates can stay on the same page throughout the gig.
+Most setlist apps not only provide a list of your songs in order, but allow you to instantly access lyrics.
+In some cases they can be scrolled live on the screen as you play.
+You can also look up any notes you added during rehearsals.
+The Set List Maker app syncs between devices so all your bandmates can stay on the same page throughout the gig.

 Setlist creator apps certainly beat a piece of paper and a Sharpie when it comes to functionality — although they don’t provide the same fun keepsake to toss out to a lucky fan at the end of the show.

 Building rhythm and energy